salcode/ironcode-vim/README.md

 Plugins and Detailed Settings
 -----------------------------
-Plugins and detailed settings are listed as comments within __vimrc.vim__
+Plugins and detailed settings are listed as comments within __init.vim__

 Detailed Installation
 ---------------------